WNBA to play season at IMG Academy in Bradenton

 Last season, the WNBA played 34 games.

-The 2020 WNBA season will feature first-round pick and former FAMU DRS star Jazmine Jones in her rookie campaign with the New York Liberty.
+The 2020 WNBA season will feature first-round pick and former FAMU DRS star Jazmine Jones